-The state government of each state imposes the SGST or the State Goods & Services tax.
+- SGST- The state government of each state imposes the SGST or the State Goods & Services Tax.
 This tax has replaced all the other taxes that were levied by the state such as Entertainment Tax, Entry Tax, VAT and the like.
 The state is the sole owner of the revenue collected from the imposition of SGST.

-Different Processes of GST Registration and its Features
+3. Different Processes & Advantages Of GST Registration

 In any case, every business which provides certain services has to apply for GST registration online, regardless of its annual income.
 Moreover, any company which has a turnover of Rs.
 20 lacs (Rs.
 40 lacs or Rs.
 10 lacs in the case of special category states) needs to register under the GST law.
 But, a regular taxpayer under Section 24 of the CGST Act 2017 has to opt for compulsory GST registration, irrespective of his income per annum.

 There are primarily two types of GST registration processes which are followed throughout the country: Regular Scheme and Composition Scheme.

 GST Regular Scheme

 The regular type GST registration is where a legalised taxpayer is bound to collect a certain amount of tax from the purchaser of goods and services which will thereafter reach the government once the amount paid as GST on the input value is of goods and services is adjusted.
 Under the regular registration of GST, the payment of tax is instant, which means that the customer has to pay the GST at the time of buying the product(s) and it needs to be collected from the client during the time of sale.